ved93/ml-express/README.md

 # Neo
-WIP: This library is modified library which I wrote in UC.
+WIP: This library is modified library which I developed in UC.
 This aims to make data building, cleaning and machine learning much much faster.